akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202403/20240322000000/index.md

 ---
 Primary Category: cs.AI
 Categories: cs-AI, cs-CL, cs-CV, cs-RO, cs.AI
-Keyword Score: 40
+Keyword Score: 30
-Keywords: GPT, GPT-3, GPT-3.5, Prompt
+Keywords: GPT, GPT-3, GPT-3.5
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.13518v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2403.13518v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.13518v1.pdf" filename="2403.13518v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2403.13518v2.pdf" filename="2403.13518v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
-The task of text2motion is to generate motion sequences from given textual descriptions, where a model should explore the interactions between natural language instructions and human body movements.
-While most existing works are confined to coarse-grained motion descriptions (e.g., "A man squats."), fine-grained ones specifying movements of relevant body parts are barely explored.
-Models trained with coarse texts may not be able to learn mappings from fine-grained motion-related words to motion primitives, resulting in the failure in generating motions from unseen descriptions.
-In this paper, we build a large-scale language-motion dataset with fine-grained textual descriptions, FineHumanML3D, by feeding <b>GPT-3.5-turbo</b> with delicate <b>prompts.</b> Accordingly, we design a new text2motion model, FineMotionDiffuse, which makes full use of fine-grained textual information.
-Our experiments show that FineMotionDiffuse trained on FineHumanML3D acquires good results in quantitative evaluation.
-We also find this model can better generate spatially/chronologically composite motions by learning the implicit mappings from simple descriptions to the corresponding basic motions.
+The task of text2motion is to generate human motion sequences from given textual descriptions, where the model explores diverse mappings from natural language instructions to human body movements.
+While most existing works are confined to coarse-grained motion descriptions, e.g., "A man squats.", fine-grained descriptions specifying movements of relevant body parts are barely explored.
+Models trained with coarse-grained texts may not be able to learn mappings from fine-grained motion-related words to motion primitives, resulting in the failure to generate motions from unseen descriptions.
+In this paper, we build a large-scale language-motion dataset specializing in fine-grained textual descriptions, FineHumanML3D, by feeding <b>GPT-3.5-turbo</b> with step-by-step instructions with pseudo-code compulsory checks.
+Accordingly, we design a new text2motion model, FineMotionDiffuse, making full use of fine-grained textual information.
+Our quantitative evaluation shows that FineMotionDiffuse trained on FineHumanML3D improves FID by a large margin of 0.38, compared with competitive baselines.
+According to the qualitative evaluation and case study, our model outperforms MotionDiffuse in generating spatially or chronologically composite motions, by learning the implicit mappings from fine-grained descriptions to the corresponding basic motions.
+We release our data at https://github.com/KunhangL/finemotiondiffuse.

 {{</citation>}}